 Dogs that have been spayed or neutered also may have a greater tendency to gain weight, possibly due to the change in metabolism and loss of hormones.
 It’s important for dog owners to be aware of this possibility and make certain their dogs maintain a healthy weight after surgery.

-Dog Obesity and Health Issues
+Obesity in Dogs and Health Issues

-Unfortunately, obesity can contribute to or cause serious health problems in dogs.
+Unfortunately, obesity can contribute to (or cause) serious health problems in dogs.
 Among the health problems that are made worse by obesity are:

 - High blood pressure